Myles Straw Preview, Player Props: Guardians vs. Twins

 Myles Straw At The Plate

-- Straw has 15 doubles, three triples, a home run and 38 walks while hitting .238.
+- Straw is batting .238 with 15 doubles, three triples, a home run and 38 walks.

-- Straw has picked up a hit in 71 of 122 games this year, with multiple hits 22 times.

-- He has gone deep in one of 122 games, and in 0.2% of his plate appearances.
+- In 58.2% of his 122 games this season, Straw has picked up at least one hit.
+He's also had 22 multi-hit games.

-- Straw has picked up an RBI in 17.2% of his games this year, with two or more RBI in 3.3% of his games.
+- In 17.2% of his games this season, Straw has had at least one RBI.
+He's picked up more than one in 3.3%.

-- He has scored in 40 of 122 games this season, and more than once 7 times.
+- He has scored in 32.8% of his games this year, with two or more runs scored in 5.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.